-Blueprints like this are the key to a successful project.
+Blueprints like this are the cornerstone to a successful project.
 It’s the first formal piece of documentation.
 Remember: clear communication.
 We will review and collaborate on this document again and as changes are needed, we’ll make them.
 We’ll make changes over and over until it’s right.
 Here’s why: changing blueprints (paper) is cheaper than changing programs (computer code).

-You (the proud-because-you-make-great-decisions client) own that blueprint.
+You (the proud, because you make great decisions, client) own that blueprint.